Updated: Jul 28

 Start the postgresql database before starting Metasploit by typing;

-Once the database has been started, you can start the Metasploit Framework console by typing;
+Once the database has been initialized, you can start the Metasploit Framework console by typing;

 As Metasploit loads everything into RAM, it takes awhile, so be patient.
 Eventually, you should get a screen that looks like this.